Our grantmaking isn’t just a transaction; it’s a partnership.

 If you have further questions or need technical assistance, please contact email@example.com or call (502) 896-2440.

 The deadlines below indicate the final dates for submission of a completed formal application.
-To begin the application process, organizations must submit a concept summary, linked above, after which the foundation may invite the grantseeking organization to submit a formal application.
+Unless otherwise instructed, submit a concept summary, thorough the link above.
+The foundation will communicate next steps in the process.

 |IMPACT AREA||SUBMISSION DEADLINE||FORMAL REVIEW|